The Top Tax Strategies to Boost Your Business Value

 7. Energy-efficient improvements: Sustainable tax savings

-We’ll want to look at our options for investing in energy-efficient upgrades that might qualify for energy tax credits.
+Look at your options for investing in energy-efficient upgrades that might qualify for energy tax credits.
 If not for Mother Earth alone, sustainability initiatives can be a tax-saving strategy.

 Value boost: Sustainable business practices can significantly increase the appeal of your business to environmentally conscious buyers and those who simply want to be sure they’re running operations as efficiently as possible.